tony-fav/tasmota-blerry/README.md

 - Hop in the #blerry thread in the #tasmota channel of Digiblur's discord.
 - Add a rule which enables device restart on wifi disconnect such as `ON Wifi#Connected Do RuleTimer1 0 ENDON ON Wifi#Disconnected Do RuleTimer1 60 ENDON ON Rules#Timer=1 Do Restart 1 ENDON`
 - Ensure blerry.be is not size 0 on the filesystem.
 If it is, please follow the manual setup.
+- ESP32-C3 based devices like the [SwitchBot Plug Mini](https://us.switch-bot.com/collections/all/products/switchbot-plug-mini) and Bulb
+  - Tasmota 11.x and [12.0.2.2 dev](https://github.com/tasmota/install/raw/0533fd275fad9f4f3bf8350a6afdb9c6176d6879/firmware/unofficial/tasmota32c3-bluetooth.bin) seem to be the most stable right now.
+Newer versions seem to cause crashing.
+  - Try SO57 0; This seems to improve reliability some.

 ## Supported Devices in BLErry v0.2.3-dev